co-mmer/aaa-mockmvc/README.md

 To write tests using this framework, certain configurations are necessary.
 Below are the steps required to set up your testing environment effectively.

-### 1. Create a Configuration Class
+## 1. Configuration

-First, a configuration class must be created that provides a `AAAMockMvc` bean.
-This bean will be used to interact with the MVC testing framework.
+To configure the `AAAMockMvc` for your tests, there are two main options available.
+Both configurations will allow the use of `AAAMockMvc` in the test setup to interact with the MVC testing framework.

+### Option A: Default WebApplicationContext

+This option configures `AAAMockMvc` using the default `WebApplicationContext`.
+It is the simplest approach and requires minimal setup.

+#### Steps:

+1. Define a configuration class.
+2. Create a `AAAMockMvc` bean using the `WebApplicationContext`.

 ```java